TomasRup/angularattack2016-feelthesound/README.md

 The application consists of two parts:
 * Angular 2 based web app
 * Spring Boot based backend

+* Websockets are used to transmit sound via server to listening devices

 The backend simply transmits sound buffer to other devices as per request.